From grasses to shrubs: how plants reinforce desertification

 Research into how fragile dryland ecosystems degrade into deserts has revealed that the transition from grasslands to desert shrubs may be reinforced by the plants themselves.
-The study, conducted at the University of Bristol, demonstrates for the first time that grass and shrub areas lose very different amounts of nutrients during rainfall events, which may be significant in how desert shrubs persist in these landscapes.
+The study demonstrates for the first time that grass and shrub areas lose very different amounts of nutrients during rainfall events, which may be significant in how desert shrubs persist in these landscapes.

 Desertification – the reduction in fertility of dryland areas caused by human activities or climatic changes – is a significant global issue.
 Dryland environments occupy 41 per cent of the Earth’s surface and are home to one third of the world’s population.
 It is estimated that up to 12 million square kilometres are affected by desertification and the 250 million people around the world who rely on drylands for their livelihoods are directly impacted.